Choose Kindness From the Menu

 1. Always do what you promised in a timely manner.

-2. Under promise and over-deliver.
-Never do the opposite of that, or you will get a reputation that is not good.
+2. Under-promise and over-deliver.
+Try not to do the opposite of that, or you will get a reputation that is not good.

 3. Do not rely on others to fulfill your promises unless it is a real legitimate emergency.
-Your kid skinned his or her knee is NOT a qualifying life event.
-Devastating illness is legitimate and so is suffering a loss.
-Life happens.
+Life happens and it knocks us over at times.
 We all understand that it does.
 Try and fulfill your promises eventually and most people will be kind about it.

 6. Make sure you thank after it is all over, not just while you have an ongoing need.
 Don't butter people up when you need things and ignore them otherwise.